 - 1. All staff members riding the bus are required to arrive at the bus stop earlier than campers are expected to arrive.
 The specific time will be provided by the Camp Director or designate.
 Typically it is one hour prior to departure for any overnight camping program and 30 minutes before departure for any day camp program (on the first day 15 minutes on other days). - 2.
-Staff members are also required to stay at the bus stop until the last of the campers has been picked up and the "all clear" phone call to camp has been made. - 3.
+Staff members are also required to stay at the bus stop until the last of the campers has been picked up and the "all clear" phone call to camp has been made.
+The staff members on the bus are to ensure campers are picked up by those authorized to do so on the camp application. - 3.
 Staff members at bus stops will help to supervise campers, help with the loading and off-loading of luggage, interact with parents in a friendly, professional manner and be responsible for the transfer of care from or to parents. - 4.
 They are also expected to provide interactive camper program while travelling on the bus. - 5.
 Staff members are responsible for the actions and entertainment of campers while on the bus. - 6.
 Any staff person using the buses is considered working and all actions should reflect such. - 7.
 Employees may be required to pay for their busing service if the number of staff exceeds the minimum required ratio. - 8.
 Priority in "staffing" spots on a bus will go to volunteers. - 9.
 The camp employees will be trained on procedures outlining how to manage situations that occur at the bus stops, on the buses or with parents/guardians.